Neuroimmunology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Epidural anesthesia is a form of central neuraxial block that allows for variable and prolonged inhibition of neuronal signaling, including autonomic, sensory, and motor transmission.
-This technique is used both alone and in conjunction with general anesthesia for a wide array of indications such as surgery, postoperative pain control, obstetrics, and chronic pain conditions.
+This technique is used both alone and in conjunction with general anesthesia for a wide array of indications, such as surgery, postoperative pain control, obstetrics, and chronic pain conditions.
 Significant neurologic complications as a result of epidural anesthesia have been reported; however, these appear rare.
 Neuraxial blockade can be safely used in many patients, including patients with preexisting neurologic conditions like myasthenia gravis or multiple sclerosis, though risk-to-benefit should be weighed in each patient.

-• Epidural anesthesia is a type of neuraxial blockade that is indicated for a wide variety of surgical procedures and pain management. | |
+• Epidural anesthesia is a type of neuraxial blockade indicated for a wide variety of surgical procedures, labor analgesia, and pain management. | |

 • Epidural anesthesia can be safely used in most patient populations, including those with preexisting neurologic conditions such as multiple sclerosis and myasthenia gravis. | |

-• NSAID or aspirin use is not a contraindication to epidural anesthesia for low and moderate risk procedures. | |
+• NSAID or aspirin use is not a contraindication to epidural anesthesia. | |

-• Neurologic complications of epidural anesthesia can be severe; however, they appear rare, occurring in fewer than 1 in 1100 subjects. | |
+• Neurologic complications of epidural anesthesia can be severe; however, they appear rare, occurring in fewer than 1 in 1100 patients. | |

-• Epidural anesthesia procedures are mostly used in patients undergoing labor and delivery, and the frequency of neurologic complications is about the same in pregnant women compared to nonpregnant patients, though of greater severity in the nonpregnant group. |
+• Epidural anesthesia is commonly used in patients undergoing labor and delivery, and the frequency of neurologic complications is about the same in pregnant women compared to nonpregnant patients. |

 Contraindications to epidural anesthesia are divided between relative and absolute criteria.
 These are discussed separately below.

 The length and depth of local anesthetic or analgesic effects can be carefully controlled by the volume, concentration, and frequency of injection as well as potency of the medication.
-Epidural anesthesia has been demonstrated to provide better postoperative analgesia than parenteral opioids, promote postsurgical recovery, decrease the incidence of postoperative pneumonia, and decrease overall morbidity and mortality when used in conjunction with general anesthesia (08; 70; 71).
-In a 2019 meta-analysis, the use of neuraxial blockade in caesarean section was associated with statistically significant improvements in Apgar score and umbilical pH over general anesthesia (50).
+Epidural anesthesia has been demonstrated to provide better postoperative analgesia than parenteral opioids, promote postsurgical recovery, decrease the incidence of postoperative pneumonia, and decrease overall morbidity and mortality when used in conjunction with general anesthesia (08; 64; 65).
+In abdominal surgery, epidural anesthesia accelerates the return of gastrointestinal transit.
+There is no evidence for an increased incidence of gastrointestinal anastomotic leak (34).
+This is reassuring as there are concerns that epidural hypotension and concomitant vasopressor use or fluid administration could compromise anastomotic patency.

 In the geriatric population, the use of combined epidural and general anesthesia has previously been shown to be beneficial.
-A randomized controlled trial of over 1800 participants demonstrated an approximately 33% reduction in the incidence of postoperative delirium in patients receiving this care following major noncardiac surgery (1.8% versus 5%; relative risk 0.351; 95% CI 0.197 to 0.627; P < 0.001) (56).
+A randomized controlled trial of over 1800 participants demonstrated an approximately 33% reduction in the incidence of postoperative delirium in patients receiving this care following major noncardiac surgery (1.8% versus 5%; relative risk 0.351; 95% CI 0.197 to 0.627; P < 0.001) (50).
 This consideration needs to be weighed against a statistically significant increase in intraoperative hypotension.

 Unintended subarachnoid injection.
-Many neurologic complications result from unintended subarachnoid injection of anesthetic or analgesic agent.
-Epidural anesthesia differs from spinal anesthesia (intended subarachnoid administration of anesthetics) in that higher concentrations and volumes, and repeated injections of medications, are administered.
+Many neurologic complications result from unintended subarachnoid injection of anesthetic or analgesic agents.
+Epidural anesthesia differs from spinal anesthesia (intended subarachnoid administration of anesthetics) in that higher concentrations and volumes, and repeated or continuous injections of medications, are administered.
 When unintended subarachnoid administration of medications occurs during intended epidural anesthesia, the higher doses of medications, the larger needle used, and the insertion of a catheter all increase the risks of neurologic complications.
-Inadvertent subarachnoid injection may have occurred because of migration of the catheter tip through the dura, migration from the subdural space to the subarachnoid space, or inability to aspirate CSF despite being present in the subarachnoid space (17; 103).
-The frequency of dural puncture is estimated to be about 0.6% (85).
-Monsel and colleagues reported a case of accidental epidural administration of distilled water (4 ml) during labor epidural analgesia in a 32-year-old woman, which was associated with severe and instantaneous thoracolumbar pain that was relieved after epidural administration of sodium chloride (NaCl) 0.9% 5 mL, followed by 20 ml of an analgesic mixture (ropivacaine 0.1% + sufentanil 0.25 microg/ml) (61).
+Inadvertent subarachnoid injection may have occurred because of migration of the catheter tip through the dura, migration from the subdural space to the subarachnoid space, or inability to aspirate CSF despite being present in the subarachnoid space (14; 98).
+The frequency of accidental dural puncture is estimated to be about 0.6% (80).
+Monsel and colleagues reported a case of accidental epidural administration of distilled water (4 ml) during labor epidural analgesia in a 32-year-old woman, which was associated with severe and instantaneous thoracolumbar pain that was relieved after epidural administration of sodium chloride (NaCl) 0.9% 5 mL, followed by 20 ml of an analgesic mixture (ropivacaine 0.1% + sufentanil 0.25 microg/ml) (55).
 There was no residual pain or any neurologic deficit until the time of discharge 10 days later.
 Distilled water had been previously used as an old method to locate the epidural space, though few experimental data suggest that it can be neurotoxic.

 Mechanisms of injury.
 Neurologic complications of lumbar epidural anesthesia and analgesia can be categorized into several mechanisms of action: (1) direct chemical toxicity from the anesthetic or analgesic agent or contaminants; (2) mechanical trauma to neural structures from the needle, catheter, or injectate; (3) bleeding complications; (4) delayed injury to neural structures from processes such as arachnoiditis or Guillain-Barre syndrome; (5) ischemic injury as a result of hypotension or vasospasm; and (6) bacterial infection.
 Specific examples (Table 1) of these complications are discussed below.